QuantEcon/lecture-source-py/source/rst/odu.rst

 .. contents:: :depth: 2

-In addition to what’s in Anaconda, this lecture will need the following libraries:
+In addition to what’s in Anaconda, this lecture deploys the libraries:

 .. code-block:: ipython
   :class: hide-output